tayojay77/Attrition-/README.md

 The age group between 36-45 accounts for a moderate attrition rate of 9%.
 This shows that employees in the mid-career stage are relatively more stable in their positions compared to younger counterparts.
 The age group between 46-55 has an attrition rate of 11%.
 This is somewhat higher than the mid-career group (36-45) but lower than the early career stages (18-25 and 26-35)
 ![](AgeGroup.JPG)

+## Major causes of Attrition in an Organization

+It is evident that there are several significant causes of attrition in today's organizations.
+Employers and organizations must pay adequate attention to these factors and make informed decisions to address them, in order to reduce the attrition rate and enhance retention.
+After my careful analysis of the HR dataset, I looked into various metrics and variables and discovered that job satisfaction, job level, marital status, low salary, and work-life balance are some of the major causes of the attrition rate.
+Let's delve deeper into these key findings.